-It is sensible if employers consult with their employees about any return to work and the proposed new infection control arrangements; good communication is essential.
+Where working from home is not possible employers should consult with their employees about any return to work and the proposed new infection control arrangements; good communication is essential.
 Employers should discuss return-to-work issues with individual employees before any physical return to office as part of a sensitive and supportive conversation with their line manager.
-This should be part of a broader re-induction process that takes on board any adjustments or ongoing support that people may need following lockdown.
-Employee engagement will help identify support and ensure teams feel more confident about returning.
+This should be part of a broader re-induction process that takes on board any adjustments or ongoing support that people may need.
+Employee engagement will help identify support needed and ensure teams feel more confident about returning.
 Where relevant employers should also seek union input for any return to work measures.

-Employers should undertake risk assessments which will need to be reviewed as government advice changes.
+Employers should undertake risk assessments which will need to be reviewed as government advice continues to change.
 You may wish to refer to the Health and Safety Executive website for more information.
 A risk assessment has a crucial role in ensuring a safe return to the workplace process.
-The end goal is to adopt appropriate control measures which reduce or remove the risks of contracting Covid-19 when returning to work.
+The end goal is to adopt appropriate control measures which reduce or remove the risks of contracting COVID-19 when returning to work.
 The risks around visitors entering the workplace, such as customers should be assessed too as there is also a legal obligation to ensure their health and safety.

 Health and safety duties

 Employers have a contractual duty to take care of employees’ health and safety and other statutory duties too including:

 - Implied duty to protect the health and safety, of all employees.

 - Duty to look after both the mental health and physical health of employees.

 - Duty to protect members of the public, clients, customers and contractors.